shakauthossain/Space-Invaders/README.md

 **Class 01: Install Python 3.x and PyCharm + First Python Program**

-Download Python 3.x from here Download Python | Python.org then installs it according to the instructions in the installation window.
+Download Python 3.x from here Download Python | Python.org then install it according to the instructions in the installation window.
-Download PyCharm from here Download PyCharm: Python IDE for Professional Developers by JetBrains and install according to the installation instruction.
-Just remember to mark bin directory.
+Download PyCharm from here Download PyCharm: Python IDE for Professional Developers by JetBrains and install according to the installation instructions.
+Just remember to mark the bin directory.
 After installing the Pycharm, create a new project and write the code which is given below,
 				print(“Hello World”)
 You will see the printed result of your code in the program console.

-**Class 02: Into to PyGame and Window Call **
+**Class 02: Into to PyGame and Window Call**

 PyGame: Pygame is a cross-platform set of Python modules designed for writing video games.
 It includes computer graphics and sound libraries designed to be used with the Python programming language.
 Making games is made easier because of this PyGame.
-We can easily call window, screen, sound and many more libraries using PyGame.
+We can easily call windows, screen, sound and many more libraries using PyGame.
 Code:
 	import pygame